-The newness of the New Year fades fast as you get back into the swing of things, and those resolutions that seemed easy to make, get really hard to keep.
+The motivation for change that comes with a new year fades fast as you get back into the swing of things, and those resolutions that seemed easy to make get really hard to keep.
 Make this year different by getting the right tools to put your plan into action.
 We’ve taken some of the top New Year’s resolutions and figured out how to make each of them work for you where it all begins: in your kitchen.

 If your New Year’s resolution is to save some dough, we can help with that.
 Buying meals out—even the to-go variety—is going to cost more than preparing food at home.
 So cut the dining-out budget by committing to making more meals at home.